Room Reservation FAQs

 What is consolidation?

 Consolidation is pairing up roommate-less residents in order to accommodate the maximum number of incoming student roommate requests for the next semester.
-Once the room reservation process is complete, all students without a roommate will be notified of available options.
+The MSU Housing Office does reserve the right to pair students together in the event that space is needed.

 Can I request to room with an incoming student?